netdata/netdata/docs/cloud/visualize/kubernetes.md

   [drained](https://kubernetes.io/docs/tasks/administer-cluster/safely-drain-node/) from your Kubernetes cluster.
 These drained nodes will be marked "unreachable" and will show up in War Room management screens/dropdowns.
 The same applies for any ephemeral nodes created and destroyed during horizontal scaling.

-## What's next?

-For more information about monitoring a k8s cluster with Netdata, see our guide: [_Kubernetes monitoring with Netdata: Overview and visualizations_](/guides/monitor/kubernetes-k8s-netdata/).